DataDog/documentation/content/en/tracing/other_telemetry/connect_logs_and_traces/dotnet.md

 The final step to enable automatic correlation identifier injection is to:

 1. Enable `DD_LOGS_INJECTION=true` in the .NET Tracer's environment variables.
-To configure the .NET Tracer with a different method, see [Configuring the .NET Tracer][6].
+To configure the .NET APM SDK with a different method, see [Configuring the .NET Tracer][6].

 After configuring the correlation identifier injection, see [C# Log Collection][7] to configure your log collection.